RafaelFuentealbaC/mutualinf/README.md

 ## Acknowledgement

-FONDECYT/ANID Project 11170583 providing funding for this project while UCT VIP Project FEQUIP2019-INRN-03 provided cluster time.
+Rafael Fuentealba-Chaura and Julio Rojas-Mora acknowledge the financial support by the FONDECYT/ANID Project 11170583.
+Ricardo Mora acknowledge the financial support of MCIN/AEI/10.13039/501100011033 (Project no.
+PID2019-108576RB-I00).
+Cluster time was provided by the UCT VIP Project FEQUIP2019-INRN-03.

 ## References